gpowen/gpowen.github.io/works.md

 ---

 ### Data Visualization Final Project
-Ideally would use Shiny here!
+Ideally would use Shiny here (as seen below, Assignment 7)!

 ### Visualizations